kloeckner-i/db-operator/README.md

 The repository contains helm charts for db-operator is moved to https://github.com/kloeckner-i/charts New chart after db-operator > 1.2.7, db-instances > 1.3.0 will be only available in new repository.

+## CRD Versions are upgraded!
+Now both `DbInstance` and `Database` resources are upgraded to `v1beta1`.
+In case you were using `connectionStringTemplate`, make sure I've migrated to `secretsTempaltes` before upgrading, because `connectionStringTemplate` is removed in this version.
+Everything else should go seamless.
+We've added `Webhooks` that will take care of resources with an old API version and convert them to the newer one.

 ### Downloading old charts

 Installing older version of charts is still possible.